fma2/pcp-intro-web-development-2016/content/pages/resources/git-started-cheat-sheet.md

 ##Put your project under version control

-Let's say I have a project in the directory `final-project`.
-If you have not made the directory, make sure you make it first: `$ mkdir final-project`.
+Let's say you have a project in the directory `final-project`.
+If I have not made the directory, I will have to make sure I make it first: `$ mkdir final-project`.
 To put it under version control, I only do the following **once**.

 ```
 $ cd final-project/